lschooley3/Portfolio/Prompt.md

-# 20 React: React Portfolio
+The CLI Vehicle Application is a command-line interface program where users can choose a vehicle (car, truck, or motorcycle) to drive, or create their own custom vehicle if their preferred choice isn’t available.
+This project, built using starter code provided by the KU coding bootcamp, showcases object-oriented programming and user interaction through a text-based interface.# 20 React: React Portfolio

 ## Your Task

 Being a web developer means being part of a community.
 You’ll need a place not only to share your projects while you're applying for jobs or working as a freelancer but also to share your work with other developers and collaborate on projects.

-Your task is to create a portfolio using your new React skills, which will help set you apart from other developers whose portfolios don’t use the latest technologies.
+Your task is to create a portfolio using your new React skills,  will help set you apart from other developers whose portfolios don’t use the latest technologies.

 You’ll deploy this application to Netlify.
 Follow the instructions in the Git Guide or consult the [Docs on Netlify](https://vitejs.dev/guide/static-deploy.html#netlify) to create a build that you can deploy.